andresfelipeeslava/redux-basics/README.md

 # Basic concepts of Redux

 This project is about the basics of Redux.
 Implementing along with React - Router - Redux.
-Building a blog page using React and Redux, that can see the authors, their publications and comments on that publications.
+Building a blog page where you can see users that have written posts and the commets of the publications On the other hand, a mini todo app is integrated.
+All the state is managed by redux.
+So the purpose is that everything is handle by actions.

 ## Available Scripts